navid0308/A1Evo_MJ_Custom/README.md

 ### Update 10/24/2025 PureEQ v2.2.1 changelog -
 You can thank @JasonCzerak for this update
 Found and fixed an issue thanks to his directional ady from his brand spanking new x4800h!
-* PureEQ v2.2.1 changelog - switch to rms+p from va for creating the "average" speaker/subwoofer for SW integration.
-In some cases VA just took away so much SPL that there wasn't enough of a response left for optimizing delay and resulted in bad integration.
+* Switch to rms+p from va for creating the "average" speaker/subwoofer for SW integration.
+* In some cases VA just took away so much SPL that there wasn't enough of a response left for optimizing delay and resulted in bad integration.

 ### Update 10/24/2025 PureEQ v2.2.0 changelog -
 The additional changes to SW integration made it more of a 0.1 bump instead of a 0.0.1 bump.
 So here is the latest main release!